Thulium-Drake/ansible-role-foreman/README.md

 to both the Server and the Proxies.
 You can then create host_vars for each Foreman system (Server or Proxies) that contain the instance specific settings.

 ## Limitations, bugs and workarounds
+Sometimes the installer is unable to succesfully complete the configuration of the Foreman services.
+The Ansible tasks have been configured (unless you're running a version of Foreman/Satellite that does not support --detailed-exitcodes) to trigger on that.

+When an issue occurs, you can follow the following steps to localize the issue:

+* Run ```foreman-installer``` manually, no arguments are required.
+This will give a general direction where to look
+* Check the logs in /var/log/foreman-installer
+* Restart the Foreman services, this will sometimes 'reset' things after which Foreman will succesfully wrap up the installer.

+For specific things, see below

 ### Information about Deployment, Discovery and UEFI vs. BIOS vs. iPXE
 Testing has shown that various settings can have an effect on whether a host can boot from the network.